 Use Publisher or Database Links:

 Some databases supply additional links to full-text articles.
 Look for the PDF Full Text, HTML Full Text, Ovid Full Text or publisher link for each citation.
 Try clicking to open the article.

 LibKey Nomad is a browser add-on that facilitates access to articles available through Library subscriptions.
 And because it is a browser tool, you will know if an article is available before you have to log in.
 Once LibKey Nomad is installed, you will be prompted to select an institution.

-Interlibrary Loan & Document Delivery services are free of charge for UR faculty, staff, residents, fellows, postdocs, students and other UR affiliates.
+Interlibrary Loan & Digitization services are free of charge for UR faculty, staff, residents, fellows, postdocs, students and other UR affiliates.